TirrouOussama/sockets-pythonizer/README.md

 ```
 ### Nt

-This code is being used on realy system supporting a bot neet of over 1000.
+This code is being used on a real system supporting a bot-net of over 1000 users.

 Use utility to create databases.